martineh/convolution_driver/README.md

 The ConvLib performs convolution operations using the optimal algorithm configuration and hardware-aware code for the best performance.

 ## Requisites
-- ConvLIB can interact with Linear Algebra Libraries such as OpenBLAS or BLIS so they are added as a submodule.
+- OpenBLAS and BLIS (added as GitHub submodules).
-- As ConvLIB is a parallel library, an OpenMP solution is also required.
+- OpenMP if a parallel execution is required.

 ## Supported Hardware
 - ARM A57, A78AE, CARMEL